xvrrr/AI-Creator/readme.md

 ```

 ## 3. AI Music Videos
 Ready to create music videos realizing your creative ideas?
-AI-Creator helps you write lyrics, select singers you specify, and generate matching visuals to bring your musical vision to life.
+Agentic-AIGC helps you write lyrics, select singers you specify, and generate matching visuals to bring your musical vision to life.
 The system can coordinate lyrics, visuals, and music to create engaging amateur music videos.

-🚀 **How AI-Creator Makes Music Videos**
+🚀 **How Agentic-AIGC Makes Music Videos**
 - Users just need to provide the music MIDI file, original lyrics, BGM file (optional), target voice file, and requirements.
 - Automatically performs loudness normalization and annotates the MIDI file using the Annotator Agent.
 - Automatically calibrates and adapts lyrics at the word level via the Analyzer Agent.